maldoinc/doctrine-filter/docs/getting-started.md

 This is the public name of your field.
 If using a serializer set this to whatever the serializer is producing.
 E.g: a field `createdAt` is most likely serialized as `created_at`.

+> If not provided this will use the field name as the value.

 #### `operators`
 By default, no operations can be executed on a field.
 You must choose what operations to allow on it, by passing a list of strings, which are the operator names.